swcarpentry/website/_posts/2017/03/2017-04-06-libcarp-update.md

 with one in Sheffield just completed, and another upcoming in Taunton in May.

 [Tim Dennis](https://twitter.com/jt14den) (UCSD) and I are running Software Carpentry instructor training for 30 librarians in Portland, Oregon, on 4-5 May, after [csv,conf](https://csvconf.com).
 I am then teaching [Library Carpentry at MIT](https://weaverbel.github.io/2017-05-11-lc-boston/) with [Juliane Schneider](https://twitter.com/JulianeS)
-(ex-UCSD, ow with Harvard) on 15 May.
+(ex-UCSD, now working for Harvard) on 15 May.

 We have helpers for that workshop from Boston University, Harvard and Yale.